yoheiMune/grunt-compass-multiple/README.md

     },

-    // you can specify compiling target as options.sassDir, and output dir as options.cssDir. common : {
+    // you can specify compiling target as options.sassDir, and output dir as options.cssDir.
+    // At now, you can only set sassDir and cssDir options. common : {
       options: {
         sassDir: 'page/css/cmn/mxm.css/_temp/',